AlgoMaster Logo

 Understanding the Problem

 This problem asks for the third largest distinct value in the array.
-The word "distinct" is doing a lot of heavy lifting here.
-If the array is [2, 2, 3, 1], the three distinct maximums are 3, 2, and 1, not 3, 2, and 2.
-So duplicates don't count.
+The word "distinct" carries the weight here.
+For the array [2, 2, 3, 1], the three distinct maximums are 3, 2, and 1, not 3, 2, and 2.
+Duplicates do not count.

-There's also a fallback rule: if fewer than three distinct values exist, return the overall maximum.
-This means we need to handle arrays like [1, 1] (only one distinct value) and [1, 2] (only two distinct values).
+There is also a fallback rule: if fewer than three distinct values exist, return the overall maximum.
+So arrays like [1, 1] (one distinct value) and [1, 2] (two distinct values) both return their largest element.

 Key Constraints: